scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 03. 23.
+2024
+@0420 in posts/collectionsCheck subroute, filter user's collections by whether current post is already within any of them. if so, add 'hasCurrentPost', field to them. can possibly use filter then .includes on arrays within each collection

+remove bookmarks from collections.map (filter then map) use hasCurrentPost field to discern whether bookmark option should appear faded or not, ternary in className

 ### 03. 20.
 2024
 @0100 Fixed issue with scrolling back to original post in <Log> after returning from <Post>